CDAGaming/CraftPresence-Mirror/README.md

 You can configure these Sub-Placeholders throughout the `Advanced Settings::Gui Messages` area of the Config Gui.

-If you wish to use these placeholders on their own, you can do so via the `&SCREEN:[placeholderName]` format.
+If you wish to use these placeholders on their own, you can do so via the `&SCREEN:[placeholderName]&` format.

 Example: `&SCREEN:SCREEN&` == `&SCREEN&`